This is part 1 of my birth series, where I share my pregnancy journey and my birth story.

 Rather than deal with that, I felt that my priority should be to focus on what needed to be done to ensure a smooth and safe pregnancy, and to nurture my baby the best I could.

 So for my entire pregnancy, we only shared the news with my dad, Ken’s parents, and later on with selected close friends toward the end of my term.
 Everyone else only knew post-birth.
-I didn’t share the news with my mom pre-birth as I had felt distanced from her in recent years, and I couldn’t trust her to keep the news to herself, something which my dad agreed with as well.
+I didn’t share the news with my mom pre-birth as I had felt distanced from her in recent years, and I felt that she would likely share the news with others before I was ready for others to know, something which my dad agreed with as well.
 (In the Chinese culture, people rapidly share news with everyone, and individual privacy is a poorly understood concept.)

 For the whole time, I made sure to keep a low-profile, and kept social meetups to a minimum.
 This wasn’t that difficult as I’ve been living a low-key life for the past few years out of a desire for more privacy in my life.